 Related Page: NAS Devices

-Very roughly speaking, for a single full-transcode of a video, the following PassMark scores are a good guideline for a requirement:
+Very roughly speaking, for a single full-transcode of a video, the following PassMark score requirements are a good guideline for the following average source file:

 The CPU Benchmark website is a good resource to see what sort of PassMark score a particular processor received.